kostya-zero/enjo/README.md

 ### Working with Projects

-Open project directories directly in your configured editor or shell using the `open` subcommand:
+Open project directly in your configured editor or shell using the `open` subcommand:

 ```shell
 # Open the project in your editor.